-It doesn’t matter if you’re meeting a client for the first time, or you’re about to go on a first date; those first impressions count.
-Although we’re always told that it’s wrong to ‘judge a book by its cover’, and that beauty is ‘only skin deep’, humans are hard-wired to form impressions in a matter of seconds–so it’s important to make sure you’re having a positive impact!
+It doesn’t matter if you’re going to a first job interview, or you’re about to go on a first date; those first impressions count.
+Although we’re always told that it’s wrong to judge a book by its cover, and that beauty is only skin deep, humans are hard-wired to form impressions often within seconds so it’s important to make sure you’re having a positive impact!

-Nail that great first impression, and it at once sets you off on the right foot.
+Make a good first impression, and it at once sets you off on the right foot.
 You’ll get taken more seriously.
-Everyone want’s to hear what you have to say.
-They’ll think positive about you and feel more secure in your company.
+Everyone wants to hear what you have to say.
+Second, they’ll think positive about you and feel a lot more secure in your career.

-Don’t imagine that the small details don’t matter–they do.
-Here’s a checklist to keep in mind when you’re meeting someone for the first time.
+Don’t underestimate the significance of the small details.
+Here are tips to keep in mind when you meet someone for the first time.

 - Your shoes.
-People don’t spend any time examining shoes, do they?
+People don’t spend a moment examining shoes, today do they?
 Well, you’d be surprised.
 It’s not unlikely for a person’s gaze to slip to floor level, and if you’re wearing scuffed, sloppy shoes, they will ruin your overall image.
 Unless that’s the view you’re going for!

-- Take the right bag.
-Whether a laptop case, rucksack or handbag, it needs to show the mood of the meeting.
-If you’re going on a date, take something unobtrusive (lugging everything but the kitchen sink in a gigantic carryall isn’t the right view for this event).
-But, if you’re attending a business meeting, a smart briefcase or shoulder bag is a good choice.
+- Take the correct bag.
+Whether a laptop case, rucksack or handbag, it needs to show the mood of the moment.
+If you’re going on a date, take something unobtrusive (lugging everything but the kitchen sink in a gigantic carryall will not impress for this event).
+But, if you’re attending a business interview, a smart briefcase or shoulder bag is a good choice.

-- Get the right scent.
+- Get the correct scent.
 Smell matters, your clothes (and you) should be washed on the day.
-Also a wise idea to spray on a suitable aftershave.
+Also, a wise idea to spray on a suitable aftershave.
 If you’re looking to create an air of authority, Aventus Creed is a good option., a romantic meal might call for a more sensual scent, like Oud Wood.

-- Even the tiniest accessory can create a real impact.
+- Even the tiniest accessory a chance for lasting impact.
 For example, your jewellery speaks volumes.
-When you’re going for a professional demeanor, you’ll want to avoid anything to bohemian or ‘over-the-top’.
+When you’re going for a professional demeanor, you’ll want to avoid anything to bohemian or over-the-top.
 If you’re wearing a belt, make sure it coordinates with the rest of your outfit.
 If in doubt, search for inspiration online.

-- Sign with the right pen.
-If you want to get a signature on that contract, you should use the correct pen.
-A scrappy biro doesn’t send out the right message–trust us, you’ll get judged on it.
-Instead, invest in a crafted ballpoint or fountain pen.
+- Sign with a pen that conveys authority.
+If you want to get a signature on that sales contract, use the correct pen.
+A scrappy biro doesn’t send out the message you want trust us, you’ll get judged on it.
+Instead, invest in a crafted fountain or ballpoint pen.
 This shows you care about the contract that your client is about to sign.

 - Get ironing.
 Yes, we know that ironing is one of the least fun jobs in the world.
 But if you’re planning on wearing a shirt or cotton garment, it’s essential.
-Creased, messy tops will never create the desired impression.
+Creased, messy tops will never convey a good first impression.